Our gently rolling hills, orange groves and charming small towns make this a relaxing country getaway...

 Tourism Interest – John Ruggiero – Highlands Lakes Association

-Regular and Grant Meetings are held at the County Commissioner’s Board Room on South Commerce Avenue in Sebring @ 8:30am
+Meetings are held on the last Thursday of every month at the County Commissioner’s Board Room on South Commerce Avenue in Sebring @ 8:15am

 Meeting Dates & Locations are Subject to Change